Bradfield/algos/introduction.md

 without having encountered the content at all, and presume that they have reached the limits of their capabilities.

-Whatever the case, we’re confident that the usefulness of studying algorithms and data structures increases proportionally to the depth at which you understand it—a depth that comes through a combination of study and application.
+Whatever the case, we’re confident that the usefulness algorithms and data structures is proportional to the depth at which you understand it.
 Those who understand trees in depth are more likely to identify tree shapes in their own data, unlocking superior solutions to their problems.
 Those who count Big-O analysis as a tool in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more cognizant overall of the trade offs we implicitly make every day.
 Those who see recursion everywhere see recursion everywhere :)

 One trade off that *we* have made is to sacrifice breadth for the sake of depth.
 We cover fewer data structures and algorithms than a typical